geomyidia/midiserver/README.md

 [![][logo]][logo-large]

-*A MIDI server that communicates with BEAM apps via the Erlang Ports protocol*
+*A MIDI CLI tool and server, focused on supporting BEAM apps via the Erlang Ports protocol*

 TBD